New York's 97th State Assembly district

 New York's 97th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Republican John McGowan since 2023, succeeding Mike Lawler.
+It has been represented by Democrat Aron Wieder since 2025, succeeding John McGowan.

 Geography

+2020s

 District 97 is located in southern Rockland County, comprising portions of Ramapo and Orangetown.
+It includes the towns of Pearl River and most of Spring Valley, including the hamlet of Hillcrest and the villages of New Hempstead and New Square.

+The district is entirely within New York's 17th congressional district, as well as the 38th district of the New York State Senate.

+2010s

+District 97 is located in southern Rockland County, comprising portions of Ramapo and Orangetown.
+It includes the towns of Suffern, Pearl River and portions of Spring Valley, Hillcrest, and New Square.